angyansheng/100theorems/100theorems.md

 ? __Polya enumeration theorem__ (Redfield 1927/Polya 1937)\
 _"Counting the number of orbits of a group action"_
 - Generalises Burnside's lemma (Cauchy 1845/Frobenius 1887)

+__Artin reciprocity law__ (1927)\
+_"Let L/K be an extension of number fields with discriminant ∆.
+There is a group homomorphism from the ray class group Cl<sub>∆</sub> to Gal(L/K), which maps any prime ideal p in K coprime to ∆ to Frob<sub>p</sub>."_
+- Corollary (K = Q): _"There is a group homomorphism (Z/∆Z)* → Gal(L/Q), which maps any rational prime p not dividing ∆ to Frob<sub>p</sub>."_
+- Central theorem in class field theory, the study of abelian extensions of number fields (among others)
+- Generalises __Quadratic reciprocity__, cubic reciprocity (Jacobi 1837/Eisenstein 1844), biquadratic reciprocity (Eisenstein 1844), …

+__Krull's principal ideal theorem__ (1928)\
+_"If R is a Noetherian ring and I is a proper principal ideal of R, then every minimal prime ideal over I has height at most 1."_
+- Basis for Krull's dimension theory, which gives an algebraic definition for the dimension of an algebraic variety
+- Geometric analogue: the dimension of an algebraic variety can decrease by at most 1 when intersected with a hypersurface

 __Ramsey's theorem__ (1928)\
 _"For any k, every colouring of edges of a sufficiently large complete graph in two colours contains a monochromatic clique of size k."_